Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 This mineral is released into the synaptic cleft of the brain and affects synaptic neurotransmission.
 Thus, manganese deficiency can make people more prone to mental illness, mood changes, learning disabilities and even epilepsy.

-For example, certain clinical studies suggest that people who have seizure disorders have lower levels of manganese in their blood.
+For example, certain clinical studies have suggested that people who have seizure disorders have lower levels of manganese in their blood.

 At the same time, overexposure to this mineral can also cause neurological dysfunction, so striking a balance is important.